audibleblink/bamflags/readme.md

-# Binary Allocation Map Flags
+# Binary Alignment Map Flags

 This library will take a BAM as an integer and spit out the values of which the BAM is comprised.